syncfusion-content/windowsforms-docs/WindowsForms/Upgrade/upgrading-syncfusion-winforms-extensions.md

 # Upgrading Syncfusion WinForms Extensions

-Syncfusion releases new volumes once every three months, with exciting new features.
-There will be one Service Pack release for this volume releases.
-Service Pack releases are provided to address major bug fixes in the volume releases.
+Syncfusion publishes the Visual Studio extension in the [Visual Studio marketplace](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.Windows-Extensions) for every Syncfusion Volume releases, with exciting new features and Service Pack release with  major bug fixes in the volume releases.

 You can upgrade to our latest version from any installed Syncfusion version.

-See our “Upgrade Guide” for WinForms – EJ2 to learn more about the “Breaking Changes, Bug Fixes, Features and Knows Issues” between your current version and the latest version you are trying to upgrade.
+See our “Upgrade Guide” for WinForms to learn more about the “Breaking Changes, Bug Fixes, Features and Knows Issues” between your current version and the latest version you are trying to upgrade.

 ## Upgrading to the latest version